 The Tambellup Kaolin project adjacent to excellent infrastructure.
 The Tambellup West Road bisects the project and links to the Albany Highway in the west.
 The Perth - Albany freight railway corridor runs north-south through the centre of the township.
 (Figure 1)

-Figure 1:Tambellup Project location and nearby infrastructure; the Sadlers and Hulls prospect wireframes (GM Minerals Consultants, 2017).
+Figure 1:Tambellup Project - Location of tenement E 70/4969 and nearby infrastructure;

+the Sadlers and Hulls prospect wireframes (GM Minerals Consultants, 2017).